nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * To create a tag named `Florist`, enter the command:
     * `create-tag t/Florist`

+> [!TIP]
+> To display a list of all the tags that have been created, you can use the [list-tags](#listing-all-tags--list-tags-or-ltags) command.

 ### Assigning tag to contact : `tag`

-Use the tag command when you want to assign a `tag` to a specific contact in WedLinker.
+Use the `tag` command when you want to assign a tag to a specific contact in WedLinker.

 Format: `tag PERSON_NUMBER t/TAG_NAME [f/]`